 Rivals

-Yamaha Saluto rivals Honda Shine 125 and TVS Raider 125.
+Yamaha Saluto rivals Honda Shine 125.

 Yamaha Saluto Specifications